CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Guided Bridge Building

 \section{Guided Bridge Building}

-In the static setting, previous works generally use a combination of the three steps in ~\autoref{routine:construction_and_ingestion} and global optimizations to construct a graph-based index.
-Most existing works~\cite{mplk14_nsw, my20_hnsw, hd16_fanng, nsg, diskann, freshdiskann, lsh_apg} use the same insertion routine for post-construction insertions, including \sysname{FreshVamana}, which we directly apply our algorithms to and compare with.
-As discussed in~\autoref{subsection:limitations}, this insertion algorithm is not robust, exhibits search quality degradation compared to the static build.
+In the static setting, previous work generally combines~\Cref{routine:construction_and_ingestion} with global optimizations to build the index.
+Existing methods~\cite{mplk14_nsw, my20_hnsw, hd16_fanng, nsg, diskann, freshdiskann, lsh_apg} use the same routine for insertions after building the index, including \sysname{FreshVamana}, which we implement our algorithms on, and \sysname{IP-DiskANN} and \sysname{Wolverine++} which we compare with.
+As discussed in~\Cref{subsection:limitations}, using~\Cref{routine:construction_and_ingestion} as \algoname{Insert} is not robust and exhibits search quality degradation compared to a static build.

-Our algorithm \algoname{GuidedBridgeBuild} addresses this issue by introducing new edges based on the nodes traversed in the best-first-search in an adaptive manner.
-We will see that guided bridge building is critical to maintaining the quality of the index in the fully dynamic setting in the full benchmarks and ablation studies in ~\autoref{section:experiments}.
+Our algorithm \algoname{GuidedBridgeBuild} addresses this issue by adaptively introducing new edges based on the nodes traversed in \algoname{GreedySearch}.
+We will see that guided bridge building is critical to maintaining the quality of the index in the fully-dynamic setting in~\Cref{section:experiments}, improving both efficiency and quality for \algoname{Search} queries.